Frequently Asked Questions

 The length of training is different for every dog, and many factors need to be considered, such as the dog's age, trainability, cue/skill sets they need to acquire, and level of commitment of the owner/handler.

 A good trainer's number one motivation is to facilitate a relationship between you and your dog.
-When you're looking at prospective trainers, try to determine if the trainer is in this business because he cares about you and your dog, or is he in this business, first and foremost, to make money?
+When you're looking at prospective trainers, try to determine if the trainer is in this business because he cares about you and your dog, or is he in this business to make money?

 Ask them to show you their education and experience.